 The visits to Bangkok will be made easy with the public transport system, possibly occasionally after shopping or night time, the taxi will be the alternative.
-Everything from road panels, street, are in the alphabet, Thai, and English.
-BTS, Bangkok mass transit system also called Skytrain, and underground MRT, Mass rapid transit, are very clean.
-Two lines of the system are connected at two major stations, Siam and Asok Sukhumvit, as well as Chatuchak (BTS Mo Chit station), both are not compatible but planned.
+Everything from road panels, street, is in the alphabet, Thai, and English.
+BTS, Bangkok mass transit system also called Skytrain, and underground MRT, Mass rapid transit, are very clean and air conditioning.
+Two lines of the system are connected at two major stations, Silom (BTS Sala Daeng station) and Asok Sukhumvit, as well as Chatuchak (BTS Mo Chit station), both are not compatible but planned.
 It is of course forbidden to smoke but also to drink and eat.

 Operate from 06.00 to midnight